usaid-cs/yesterday-i-learned/random.md

 - [Tate's Cairn](https://en.wikipedia.org/wiki/Tate's_Cairn) has a completely unrelated name, 大老山.
 - "You must use this precious silver" refers to silverware given by the church dude.
 - Steve Jobs has a daughter called Eve.
-- The [Isle of Man](https://en.m.wikipedia.org/wiki/List_of_Snaefell_Mountain_Course_fatalities) racecourse is the most fatal racecourse _in the wurld_, with multiple deaths every year except 2012.
 - "人算不如天算" = "Man count what about sky count" 💯
 - [胡楓](https://zh.wikipedia.org/wiki/%E8%83%A1%E6%A5%93) Bowie Wu chose that name because "楓樹一年四季都是紅色".
 Bad news for you buddy...
 - You can get to Sai Kung through a Northern mountain pass from Ma On Shan.